The Man Who Had No Story

 The Man Who Had No Story#

 I remember hearing a version of The Man With No Story, as told by Eddie Lenihan, at the first storytelling festival I went to, at Great Linford, in Milton Keynes.
 If I recall correctly, it was organised by Word in Edgeways, a storytelling group that was active in the area at the time.
-I heard Eddie tell the same story again, or variants of it, several times over the years that followed, and it always struck me as as the sort of story that would be good to tell as a first “full length” story.
+I heard Eddie tell the same story again, or variants of it, several times over the years that followed, and it always struck me as the sort of story that would be good to tell as a first “full length” story.
 Indeed, that version was one of the stories I first told when I started attending folk nights on the Isle of Wight, and it remains one of my favourite tales.

 Here’s a version of Eddie Lenihan’s telling of the tale, taken from his StoryTeller 1 & 2 album.